-An alignment check was performed on a new pump skid that had been recently installed as part of new construction.
+Recently I came across a new pump skid where an alignment check was performed after installation during new construction.
 Even though it did not have much run time there were already telltale signs of misalignment as indicated by the coupling insert dust on the base.
-The new pump skid came aligned from the factory.
+The new pump skid came aligned from the factory:

 A quick check of the alignment indicated that it was severely misaligned in both the horizontal and vertical planes.